krisdaye/ArgumentParser/README.md

 	'''

-	*ArgumentParser assumes that all positional arguments are required, and therefore do not need to be set as required.*
+	*ArgumentParser assumes that all positional arguments are required, and therefore they do not need to be set as required.*

 6. **Restricted Values**